canjs/canjs/docs/can-guides/topics/data/customizing-connections/customizing-connections.md

 				[can-connect/constructor/store/store <code>constructor/store</code>]
 			</td>
 			<td>
-				Extends the instance management methods of the `Instance Interface` modifying them to prevent recreating instances that are already actively being used in the app and provides references to active instances to other behaviors.
+				Extends the instance management methods of the `Instance Interface` modifying them to prevent recreating instances that are already actively being used in the app, and provides references to active instances to other behaviors.
 Thus it's positioned lower than `constructor` but higher other behaviors which depend on those `Instance Interface` methods.
 			</td>
 		</tr>
 		<tr>